 How will Sourcepoint and its clients need to adapt in order to comply with the Colorado law?

 In many ways, the Colorado law reflects how quickly the creation of US state privacy laws have evolved since CCPA.
 So far, the industry’s reception of the law has been more positive.
-There are fewer gray areas than there appeared to initially be under the California law, and it doesn’t start to go into effect until 2023.
+There are fewer gray areas than there appeared to initially be under the California law, though customers should be prepared now, as it goes into effect on July 1, 2023.

 However, when this law was passed, as well as the Virginia law, everyone was thinking it would go into effect after Chrome deprecated the third-party cookie.
 Many companies seemed to be thinking they would tackle the deprecation of the third-party cookie first — and then think about the law.

 But now with Google’s most recent delay announced, there will be a period of time where the third-party cookie isn’t deprecated yet and the new laws are already in effect.

 Smart companies are dealing with compliance now, as well as preparing to say good-bye to the third-party cookie.
 Thinking about this holistically, and building a privacy program that will work both now and then, will make it a lot easier to approach new, similar laws as they roll out across the US.